ricountzero/rust-wasm-touch/README.md

 # rust-wasm-touch
-Simple WebAssembly on Rust draws blue circle with 2D Canvas.
-Try to use CPU-based rendering.
+Simple WebAssembly on Rust draws red triangle.
+Try to use GPU-based rendering.

 You have to have pre-installed `cargo install wasm-bindgen-cli`.